nickedell/ProjectEcho/src/index.md

 </div>
 <div class="col span-9">
   <div class="kicker">What it is</div>
-  <p>Project ECHO is studying how variations in chatbot style and phrasing may shape user trust, compliance, experience anddecision-making.
+  <p>Project ECHO is studying how variations in chatbot style and phrasing may shape user trust, compliance, experience and decision-making.
 Our intent is to isolate conversational style from content and trace its effects.
   </p><p>
   Our focus extends beyond user experience to how subtle cues in conversational AI might activate parasympathetic emotional responses — the calm, trust-building side of the nervous system — shaping how people process choices.
-We are exploring the links between style, behaviour andimplied brain chemistry.
+We are exploring the links between style, behaviour and implied brain chemistry.
   </p>
 </div>
 <div class="col span-3">